jeevan-p-gowda/playwright-template/README.md

 2. Install [NodeJS](https://nodejs.org/en) >=18 - based on your platform
 3. `git clone` the repo
 4. Install [VS Code](https://code.visualstudio.com/) Editor and open the repo
-5. `npm i` - installs all dependencies
+5. `yarn` - installs all dependencies
-6. `npx playwright install` - installs all required browsers
-7. Create a folder 📁.env under the root dir, then within it create `.env` file containing variables of app which has to be maintained as a secret.
+6. Create a folder 📁.env under the root dir, then within it create `.env` file containing variables of app which has to be maintained as a secret.
 Below is the example,
    ```env
    stage.env
    BASE_URL=https://web-playground.ultralesson.com/account/login